Esoterical/voron_canbus/mainboard_flashing.md

 You should see a "usb-katapult_..." device there.
 If you don't, then double-click the RESET button on your board and `ls /dev/serial/by-id` again.

+If you keep seeing the board, but it shows as "usb-Klipper_..." instead of "usb-katapult_..." even after double-clicking the reset button then you may have a dodgy reset button or aren't getting the double-click timing correct.
+Either way, another method to kick the board into Katapult mode (assuming the Katapult install from further above was successful) is to run `~/katapult/scripts/flashtool.py -r -d /dev/serial/by-id/usb-Klipper_....` putting in the usb_Klipper full path name that your board is showing up as.

 {: .stop }
 >
 ><p align="center">